Established since 2006 - Online since 2010

 Two different collecting behaviours exist, relating to the processes of curating or possessing.
 The curator, a scientist or historian, can be seen as the gatherer and protector of the information, or facts, contained in a collection or set of objects.
 The collector is anyone passionate about his collection or more exactly about the idea of completing a set of objects (e.g., Baudrillard, 1994).
 Metacollecting refers to the act of collecting collection-objects.
 In this case, the collection becomes a higher-level object.
 The concept of metacollecting thus yields a focus shift from objects of intrinsic scientific value to objects of extrinsic socio-historical value.
 The “collection-object” is defined by its attributes of being one specific collection prepared by one specific collector, i.e. by the information associated to the lower-level objects (or specimens) the collection contains (Mignan, 2016).
 It is similar to object biography and relates more generally to material culture.

-Fig. 1 shows the 1885 anthology "Collections et Collectionneurs" by Paul Eudel, where the author collects himself stories about collectors.
+Fig. 1 shows the 1885 anthology "Collections et Collectionneurs" by Paul Eudel, where the author collected himself stories about collectors.
 Eudel talks about antiques, toys, pipes, stamps and shells and how these objects are viewed in the eyes of their owners.
-It epitomizes what The Tricottet Collection is all about, which is collecting collections... or metacollecting.
-The Tricottet Collection especially focuses on natural history collections:
+It epitomizes what The Tricottet Collection is all about, which is collecting collections, or metacollecting.
+The Tricottet Collection and Library focus mostly on natural history collections:

 • Minerals: ores, crystals and gems;